murimikris/Online-Retail-Analysis/README.md

 ### Conclusion

 The exploratory data analysis provides actionable insights that can drive strategic business decisions to enhance the store's overall performance.
 By focusing on data-driven decisions, the retail store can optimize operations, improve customer satisfaction, and increase profitability in the competitive online retail market.
-Further analysis could delve into customer segmentation, predictive modeling for sales forecasting, and deeper analysis of customer purchase patterns to refine these recommendations.
+Further analysis could delve into customer segmentation, predictive modelling for sales forecasting, and deeper analysis of customer purchase patterns to refine these recommendations.